alexdjetic/cmdgithub/README.md

 My personnal github command repo.

-## this repo contain all basic utility for my use
+- this repo contain all basic utility for my use

-change my github in the script first before use it 😇
+> Change my github username in the script first before use it 😇